 Welcome

-I'm a propagandist for pickled red onions, a rare meat activist, barely-monetizable YouTuber and Captain of the sailing vessel Argo.
+I'm a A propagandist for pickled red onions, rare meat activist, and Captain of the sailing vessel Knox.
 I've been creating content online for well over a decade now, but delivering to a very small audience.
-Undoubtedly, you've discovered this website by mistake, but thanks for stopping by anyway-and, feel free to browse around.
+Undoubtedly, you've discovered this website by mistake, but thanks for stopping by anyway--and, feel free to browse around, odds are you might find something interesting.

 The Death of Connectivity Online in Exchange for Algorithmic Cyborgization